CarolineKarimi/expert_credit_scoring_model/README.md

 It is important to collect as much customer demographic information as posible (gender , age , marital status , location...etc).
 While these variables aren't used during expert scoring , they will be correlated with loan repayments and help build the databased subsequent model

+* Telco - Mpesa Statement
-* Financial Information - M-Pesa Statement Used
+  * Financial Information
     *  Total Number of Loans - Count of all loans paid in
     *  Average Monthly Installment Loaned - Total paid in loan amounts/No. of months
     *  Average Monthyly installment-Repaid - Total withdrawn loan amounts/No. of months
     *  Average Monthly  Savings - Total withdrawn to saccos and banks/No. of months
     *  Average Monthly Electricity Bill - Total withdrawn to KPLC/No. of months
     *  Average amount spent on transport Monthly - Total withdrawn to taxi apps / No.of months
     *  Average bank credits Monthly - Total Paid in from bank accounts(B2C)/No. of months
     *  Average amount spent on betting Monthly - Total withdtraw to betting sites/No. of months
     *  Average Monthly Expenditure - Total Paid Out(Lipa na M-Pesa(Paybill+Buy goods))/No. of Months
     *  Average expenditure on Airtime - Total withdrawn for airtime/No. of month

 This data could be extracted manually which is time consuming or automated using python or other programming languages (in this case the mpesa statement is uploaded and autoprocessed)